damianavila/blog/posts/draft.md

 extensions to CommonMark adding extra syntax features for technical writing, such as the roles and directives used by Sphinx in the rST world!

-When I looked into this project, I quickly realized it would interesting to explore how this flavor of Markdown could potentially integrate with the [Nikola](https://getnikola.com/) ecosystem.
+When I looked into this project, I realized it would interesting to explore how this flavor of Markdown could potentially integrate with the [Nikola](https://getnikola.com/) ecosystem.
 If you look into my previous blog posts, you will see I am a Nikola user and contributor and I am always interested in how we can improve the